Nutrition for Shift Workers

 If you are chronically dieting, carb deprived and simply not eating enough, your sleep will be disturbed.
-Seek help from a registered dietitian to create a food plan that achieves a good balance of nourishment for health and weight management.
+Seek help from a Registered Dietitian to create a food plan that achieves a good balance of nourishment for health and achievement of your personal best weight.

 What other lifestyle factors are important if I am a shift worker?

 Talk to your doctor.
 Ask your physician for a referral to a sleep medicine physician who can help you create a healthy plan for “sleep hygiene” or practical and medical solutions for getting enough sleep, falling asleep quickly and staying asleep.